This guide builds on the Configure Stations step in the Getting Started section. If you haven't worked through that yet, start there first.

 }

-To disable scramble for a specific slot (even if it's set station-wide):
+To disable either effect for a specific slot (even if it's set station-wide):

 "9": {